How to build a training scorecard that will help to separate time-spending on infotainment and highly useful performance-shifting training.

 - The number of questions asked during and after the training

-- Subjective estimation reaction of audience (were they participating, or checking emails on their smartphones?)
+- Subjective estimation of the engagement of the audience (were people participating or checking emails on their smartphones?)

 The software helps to: